Skip to main content

 Microsoft 365

-One of the cornerstones of Microsoft 365, PowerPoint has been around for so long—nearly 40 years!—that there are always new features being added to spark the imagination.
 No matter how long you’ve been using PowerPoint, there’s always something new to learn with the world’s most popular presentation software.
+Try PowerPoint interactive quizzes. translations, and more.

 A person editing a PowerPoint presentation

-You can use PowerPoint to go far beyond staid, boring slides and occasional flying text effects.
+Use PowerPoint to go far beyond staid, boring slides and occasional flying text effects.
 Add live captioning and even translations powered by AI, create custom animations, and embed everything from nearly anywhere—it’s all possible with the latest versions of PowerPoint.
+Explore these cool things to do with PowerPoint in your next presentation.

 Tell your story with captivating presentations Banner